 - Fourth, certain items must always stay with you.

-Carry-On Bag or Backpack
+What to Pack in Your Carry-On Bag or Backpack

 - Important paperwork – tickets and travel insurance info